JuliaStats/TimeSeries.jl/docs/src/combine.md

 length of `AAPL`.
 This assumes that every day that Apple Computer, Inc. traded, Caterpillar, Inc likewise traded.
-It turns out that this isn't true. `CAT` did not trade on Sep 27, 1985 because Hurricane Glorio shut down the New York Stock Exchage.
+It turns out that this isn't true. `CAT` did not trade on Sep 27, 1985 because Hurricane Glorio shut down the New York Stock Exchange.
 Apple Computer trades on the electronic NASDAQ and its trading was not halted on that day.
 The result of the merge should then be 8,335 rows: